Bismuth: Isotopes

 The only primordial isotope of bismuth, bismuth-209, had long been regarded as the heaviest stable nuclide, but was suspected on theoretical grounds to be unstable to alpha decay.
 This was finally demonstrated in 2003, when researchers at the Institut d'astrophysique spatiale in Orsay, France, detected this decay; the best value of the half-life is now 2.01×10^19 years (3 Bq/t), over ×10^9 times longer than the estimated age of the universe.
 Due to its hugely long half-life, for all known medical and industrial applications, bismuth can be treated as stable.
 The radioactivity is of academic interest because bismuth is one of a few elements whose radioactivity was suspected and theoretically predicted before being detected in the laboratory.
 Bismuth has the longest known α-decay half-life, though tellurium-128 has the longest known by any mode: double beta decay at about 2.25×10^24 years.

-Six isotopes of bismuth with short half-lives (210–215 inclusive, but not 210m) occur in the natural radioactive decay chains of actinium, radium, thorium, and neptunium; and more have been synthesized.
+Six isotopes of bismuth with short half-lives (210–215 inclusive, but not 210m) occur in the natural radioactive decay chains of actinium, radium, thorium, and neptunium, and more have been synthesized.
 (Though all primordial ^{237}Np has long since decayed, it is continually regenerated by (n,2n) knockout reactions on natural ^{238}U.)

 For medical use, bismuth-213 can be produced, as the parent isotope actinium-225, by bombarding radium with bremsstrahlung photons from a linear particle accelerator.
-In 1997, an antibody conjugate with bismuth-213 (half-life 45.6 minutes, emits alpha particles) was used to treat leukemia patients, and it has been used in other cancer treatment, for example, in the targeted alpha therapy (TAT) experimental program.
+In 1997, an antibody conjugate with bismuth-213 (half-life 45.6 minutes, emits alpha particles) was used to treat leukemia patients, and it has been used in other cancer treatment, for example, in the targeted alpha therapy experimental program.